second-state/smart-contract-search-engine/documentation/harvesting.md

 python3.6 harvest.py -m full
 ```

-The full - smart contract harvest, technically, only needs to be run once.
-However, if you like you can set it to run once per day using a cron job.

-Keep in mind, the full - smart contract harvest does check if each contract instance already exists (and so there is no real downside to running it daily or weekly).
-Think of this harvest as a full sweep of the entire blockchain.
+Keep in mind, the full - smart contract harvest does check if each contract instance already exists (and so there is no real downside if it ever runs more than once.

-**Note:** You can supress the output from the cron job by adding the following to the end of the line.
-This prevents the /var/mail of your OS from growing too large.

 ```bash
 cd ~/smart-contract-search-engine/python && nohup /usr/bin/python3.6 harvest.py -m full >/dev/null 2>&1 &